Great Controversy theme

 In Seventh-day Adventist theology, the Great Controversy theme refers to the cosmic battle between Jesus Christ and Satan, also played out on earth.
-Ellen G. White, a member of the Seventh-day Adventist Church, who wrote several books explaining, but never disagreeing with the Bible, delineates the theme in her book The Great Controversy, first published in 1858.
+Ellen G. White, a member of the Seventh-day Adventist Church, who wrote several books explaining, but allegedly never disagreeing with the Bible, delineates the theme in her book The Great Controversy, first published in 1858.
 The concept, or metanarrative, derives from many visions the author reported to have received, as well as from scriptural references.
 Adventist theology sees the concept as important in that it provides an understanding of the origin of evil, and of the eventual destruction of evil and the restoration of God's original purpose for this world.
 It constitutes belief number 8 of the church's 28 Fundamentals.
 Adventist Theologian Herbert E. Douglass writes that Calvinistic-leaning Christians view this theme and the Adventist movement that produced it as heterodox.

-Official position
+Background

+The concept of a "great controversy" or conflict between Christ and Satan is found in English theological literature predating the writings of Ellen G. White.
+This theme appears in several works published between the late seventeenth and eighteenth centuries.

+For example, Anthony Horneck, in The Great Law of Consideration (1688), describes a “conflict between the Spirit and the Flesh, between Christ and Belial” (p.
+180).
+John Hurrion’s The Knowledge of Christ and Him Crucified (1727) refers to “the conflict between Christ and Satan,” particularly in the context of Christ’s crucifixion and the defeat of the serpent (p.
+365).

+Matthew Henry, in his Exposition of the New Testament (1757), uses the phrase “the great controversy between Christ and Beelzebub” (p.
+262).
+James Morison’s An Attempt to Vindicate, Explain, and Enforce the Important Duty of Renewing Our Solemn Covenants (1767, 1789) includes references to “the great controversy between Christ and Belial” and connects this theme to the church’s ultimate victory as promised in Revelation 12:11.

+Similarly, An Exposition of the Old and New Testament (1791) repeats the language of a “great controversy between Christ and Beelzebub” (p.
+427).
+The phrase “great conflict between the Church” also appears in works such as Jonathan Edwards’ Humble Attempt to Promote Explicit Agreement and Visible Union of God’s People in Extraordinary Prayer (1747), which describes “the last great Conflict between the Church of Christ and her Enemies” (p. [unpaginated]).

+The Great Controversy Theme in Adventist Theology

 One of the 28 fundamental beliefs of Seventh-day Adventists states: